kanety/slonik_migration/README.md

 ## Reference

-This gem is inspired by the discussions [here](http://justatheory.com/computers/databases/postgresql/rails_and_slony.html)
+This gem is inspired by the discussions [here](http://justatheory.com/computers/databases/postgresql/rails_and_slony.html).

+## License

+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).